wigging/chemics/docs/index.rst

 Chemics
 =======

-The Chemics_ package is a collection of Python functions for conducting calculations in the field of chemical and fluidization engineering.
+The Chemics_ package is a collection of Python functions for performing calculations in the field of chemical and fluidization engineering.
 Source code for the package is available on GitHub_ and contributions from the community are encouraged.

 Installation
 ------------

-The Anaconda_ or Miniconda_ distribution of Python is recommended for scientific computing.
+If you don't have Python installed on your computer, the Anaconda_ or Miniconda_ distribution of Python is recommended for scientific computing.
-After installing Anaconda, the Chemics package can be downloaded and installed with the pip package manager:
+After setting up Python, the Chemics package can be downloaded and installed using the pip or conda package managers.

+Install Chemics using the pip package manager:

 .. code-block:: bash

    $ pip install chemics

-Chemics can also be installed with the conda package manager:
+Install Chemics using the conda package manager:

 .. code-block:: bash

    $ conda config --add channels conda-forge
    $ conda install chemics